Research News

 The team constructed a monolithic electrode (Ni/MoO2) featuring abundant atomic heterointerfaces and tri-scale (nano-micro-macro) porosity.
 This was achieved through the in situ growth of Ni nanoparticle-anchored MoO2 onto a porous Ni framework prepared via powder metallurgy.

-As a result, the electrodeachieves an overpotential of 145 mV at 1 A cm-2 in 1 M KOH—lower than the 300 mV required for commercial Pt/C catalysts—while maintaining stable operation for over 3,500 hours.
-In practical alkaline electrolyzer tests, it achieves a cell voltage of 1.80 V with an energy consumption of 4.3 kWh Nm-3 H2 at 1 A cm-2 under industrial conditions (30 wt% KOH at ≥ 85 °C), with operational durability exceeding 1,000 hours.
+As a result, the electrode achieves an overpotential of 145 mV at 1 A cm-2 in 1 M KOH—lower than the 300 mV required for commercial Pt/C catalysts—while maintaining stable operation for more than 3,500 hours.
+In practical alkaline electrolyzer tests under industrial conditions (30 wt% KOH at ≥ 85 °C), the electrode achieves a cell voltage of 1.80 V with an energy consumption of 4.3 kWh Nm-3 H2 at 1 A cm-2, with operational durability exceeding 1,000 hours.

 "This atomic-to-macro multiscale electrode design strategy overcomes the long-standing dilemma in high-current-density ALKWE caused by the activity-stability tradeoff, providing an important advancement for sustainable hydrogen production," said Prof. DENG.